 - salt and pepper to taste

-- For the yogurt tahini dip: mix together 150 g/ about ⅔ cup Greek yogurt with 1 tablespoon tahini, 1 teaspoon za'atar, 1 grated garlic clove and salt, pepper and lemon juice to taste.
+Yogurt tahini dip: mix together Greek yogurt, tahini, za'atar, grated garlic clove and salt, pepper and lemon juice to taste.

 Others you might like: